OPS-E2E-PPE/VBA-Docs/api/Outlook.MailItem.ReceivedTime.md

 ---
-title: MailItem.ReceivedTime Property (Outlook)
+title: MailItem.ReceivedTime property (Outlook)
 keywords: vbaol11.chm1345
 f1_keywords:
 - vbaol11.chm1345
-ms.prod: outlook
 api_name:
 - Outlook.MailItem.ReceivedTime
 ms.assetid: 83a4514c-915f-5607-a451-c409720fd25c
 ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

-# MailItem.ReceivedTime Property (Outlook)
+# MailItem.ReceivedTime property (Outlook)

 Returns a **Date** indicating the date and time at which the item was received.
 Read-only.

 ## Syntax

 _expression_. `ReceivedTime`

-_expression_ A variable that represents a [MailItem](./Outlook.MailItem.md) object.
+_expression_ A variable that represents a [MailItem](Outlook.MailItem.md) object.

 ## See also